forestgrape/coronavirus/covid19.md

 * #### Detect Building Blocks of Viruses
   To detect viruses replicating the building blocks of virions can be searched.
   * ##### PCR Test
     Test for specific sequences in the genome of virions (positive single stranded RNA for coronaviruses).
 The amount of virions - called [viral load](#viral-load) - can be determined with high specificity and sensitivity.
+Examples are given in the section [Common Diagnosis Methods](#common-diagnosis-methods).
   * ##### Antigen Test
     Methods detecting proteins of virions are usually called antigen tests (virus proteins are called antigens since these proteins can be recognized by the immune system as harmful).
     * There are many different products of antigen tests which vary a lot in sensitivity and specificity.